Winter in Waterton

 Cross-country skiing and snowshoeing are great ways to enjoy Waterton Lakes National Park in the winter.
 The season generally extends from December to March.
 Before leaving home, ensure you have the right training and equipment for the terrain and conditions you are entering.

 The Akamina Parkway is open to Cameron Lake for non-motorized use this winter (e.g. snowshoeing, skiing, hiking, biking).
 The parkway will not be plowed and should be treated as backcountry terrain.
 Parks Canada may intermittently track set portions of the Akamina Parkway for cross-country skiing when staff resources permit.
+Parking is available at the Bear’s Hump trailhead, the Emerald Bay Day Use Area and nearby townsite streets.
+These lots will be cleared of snow when feasible.
+To ensure emergency access, there is no parking in the Akamina Parkway entry or along the Entrance Road.

 For groomed trails, try one of our neighbouring provincial parks: